Good Night, Oscar

-Good Night, Oscar is a Broadway play written by Doug Wright.
-It is scheduled to begin previews at the Belasco Theatre on April 7, 2023, with the premiere set for April 24 and a planned closing date of August 27, 2023.
+Good Night, Oscar is a comedy-drama play written by American playwright Doug Wright.
+The story revolves around a fictional event in which pianist and humorist Oscar Levant portrayed by Sean Hayes appears on The Tonight Show with Jack Paar.
+The production received critical acclaim with Hayes winning the Tony Award for Best Actor in a Play.

-Premise
+The original production began previews at the Belasco Theatre on April 7, 2023, and premiered on April 24, closing on August 27, 2023, after 126 performances.

+Synopsis

 The show follows a 1958 episode of The Tonight Show, where host Jack Paar has as a guest comedian Oscar Levant.

-Production
+Production history

-The show first premiered in 2022 at the Goodman Theatre in Chicago, with Sean Hayes as Oscar Levant.
+The play first premiered in 2022 at the Goodman Theatre in Chicago, with Sean Hayes as Oscar Levant and directed by Lisa Peterson.
 The production ran from March 12 until April 24, 2022.

-The Broadway production is directed by Lisa Peterson, with set design by Rachel Hauck, costume design by Emilio Sosa, lighting design by Carolina Ortiz Herrera and Ben Stanton, sound design by Andre Pluess, music supervision by Chris Fenwick, and wig, hair, and make-up design by J. Jared Janas.
+Following the Chicago run, the Broadway production rehearsals began on March 13, 2023.
+The production opened April 24, 2023.
+It also featured set design by Rachel Hauck, costume design by Emilio Sosa, lighting design by Carolina Ortiz Herrera and Ben Stanton, sound design by Andre Pluess, music supervision by Chris Fenwick, and wig, hair, and make-up design by J. Jared Janas.
+At the 76th Tony Awards, the show received three nominations and Hayes was awarded Best Leading Actor in a Play.

-Rehearsals for the show began on March 13, 2023.

-Cast
+The production transferred to the Barbican Centre, London from 31 July 2025 to 21 September 2025 with Hayes reprising his role as Levant.